 International Collegiate Business Strategy Competition (ICBSC)

 Each team will make decisions for their company based on their strategy, goals, the economic environment in which they compete, and reactions to their competition.
-Other universities around the country are also entering teams and all will be trying to win in their groups.
+Other universities around the world are also entering teams and all will be trying to win in their groups.
 Award categories are Best Overall, Best Documents (Strategic Business Plan and Annual Report), and Best Presentation (given live to their Board during the intensive phase in April).
 Stay tuned to see how they do and GO BEACH!

 The competition is held each year in the spring.
 Recruiting for next year's class will start in the fall but if you are interested, please contact the CSULB Course Advisor, Barbara Barcon at Barbara.Barcon@csulb.edu to discuss.
 It is open to Evening and online MBAs, as well as Masters in Marketing Analytics and Undergraduate Junior and Seniors.
 There is an application and selection process to fill the Teams.

 The International Collegiate Business Strategy Competition is a challenging competitive event that serves universities, their students, and the business community.
 The Competition provides students with an exciting learning experience in which they, in direct competition with other college teams, run a simulated company and have the opportunity to network with business executives and students from around the world.
-Universities benefit by participating in a program that encourages student engagement, builds school pride and provides their best students with an experience that can jump-start their careers with a resume-building activity.
+Universities benefit by participating in a program that encourages student engagement, builds school pride, and provides their best students with an experience that can jump-start their careers with a resume-building activity.
 Our business partners benefit by being able to meet and recruit talented individuals who have had the personal and professional growth experience of the ICBSC.

 In this competition, university teams of four to six students take over the management of a simulated manufacturing company competing directly against 4-5 other firms run by competitor teams from other universities.
 Teams in the competition are divided into “worlds” of about four to six companies with undergraduate teams and MBA teams having their own worlds.
 Each team assumes responsibility for key strategic and operational decisions in marketing, finance, and operations.
 Team members have the experience of running their own company as they strive to outperform their rivals.